 Grants are gift assistance which means they do not have to be repaid.
 You will automatically be considered for need-based federal, state, and University grants when you submit your FAFSA.

 The results of your FAFSA determines if you’re eligible for most grants, but others are available for students who have served in the military or are serving in the Illinois National Guard or those who plan to enter a high-demand teaching field.

 ISU's preferred filing deadline is November 15th

 Your financial need is determined by the results of your FAFSA.
-For best consideration for need-based grants, file your FAFSA and complete all required steps before our March 1 preferential filing date.
+For best consideration for need-based grants, file your FAFSA by the preferred filing date.
+Check your status and submit required documents at My.IllinoisState.edu.

 A federal grant for students with significant financial needLearn more

 A federal grant to increase aid for very high need studentsLearn more

 A State of Illinois grant for Illinois residents with demonstrated financial needLearn more